-Coping with flight problems can be quite upsetting.
-However, the good news is that the European Union has laws to support travelers when things get messed up.
-If you’re flying in the EU, it’s a good idea to understand these protections.
-They can come in handy if your flight gets messed up.
+Handling flight issues can be really frustrating.
+However, the positive thing is that the European Union has laws to help travelers when things go wrong.
+If you’re flying in the EU, it’s a good idea to know about these protections.
+They can help you out if your flight is disrupted.

-Being aware of your options can make dealing with travel issues much easier.
-While it won’t speed up your journey, it can make you more relaxed when things don’t go as planned.
+Understanding your rights can make handling travel complications a lot simpler.
+While it won’t speed up your journey, it can help you feel less stressed when things don’t go as planned.

 Passenger Rights under EU Regulation 261/2004

-When you’re flying in the European Union, rest assured that there’s help available in the case of a flight disruption.
-EU laws ensure airlines take care of their passengers when things go wrong.
+When you’re flying in the EU, rest assured that there’s assistance available in the case of a flight disruption.
+EU laws ensure airlines assist their passengers when things go wrong.

 When flights are delayed or cancelled, airlines must provide you: